-The primary means of offloading I/O to memory is the extensive use of caches (page caches, XQP caches, virtual I/O or extended file caching, RMS blocking) to reduce the number of I/O operations.
+The primary means of offloading I/O to memory is the extensive use of caches (page caches, XQP caches, extended file caching, RMS blocking) to reduce the number of I/O operations.

 If the responsiveness of a poorly performing resource cannot be improved by these methods, you should consider augmenting its capacity with additional or upgraded hardware.